 Hunan Chicken Salad Recipe

 I love this salad and I hope you will, too.
 Just remember, the longer you let the cooked chicken soak in the salad dressing the more flavor it will have.
 You can adjust the sweetness by adding a little more or a little less of the sugar free pineapple syrup.
-If you love this recipe please give it 5 stars in the comments and be sure to tag @marye_restlesschipotle!
+If you love this recipe please give it 5 stars in the comments.

 - 1 cup chicken breast , cooked and diced